uicosss/shibboleth/README.md

 ```

-### Config
+### ENV Config
+These environment (`$_ENV`) variables must be set within the application using this package.
 ```
-authorizationContext - Primary directory path, without trailing slash, to where to find an allowed.netids file.
-This is set on object instantiation.
-APP_DOCUMENT_ROOT - [optional] Secondary directory path, without trailing slash, to where to find an allowed.netids file.
+APP_DOCUMENT_ROOT - e.g. APP_DOCUMENT_ROOT=/var/www/app/assets - Primary absolute directory path, without trailing slash, to where to find an allowed.netids file.
 This must be set in the application's ENV variables.
-APP_STATE - [optional] Current application state: local/dev/qa/prod.
+APP_STATE - e.g. APP_STATE=LOCAL - [optional] Current application state: local/dev/qa/prod.
 This is used to force Shib to auth in local environments.
 This must be set in the application's ENV variables.
+WEBMASTER_EMAIL - [optional] An email address that will be displayed on auth issue pages.
+WEBMASTER_URL - [optional] Website that users will be linked to on auth issue pages.
+WEBMASTER_OFFICE_TITLE - [optional] Name of department or group that users will see on auth issue pages.
 ```

 ### Instantiate an object
-With or without authorizationContext as a parameter.
+With or without `$authorizationContext` as a parameter. `$authorizationContext` is an optional parameter that defines a secondary absolute directory path, without trailing slash, to where to find an allowed.netids file.
+This can be useful when different authorization is needed from the global `APP_DOCUMENT_ROOT` authorization file, for a specific part of the application.
 ```
 $Shibboleth = new Uicosss\Shibboleth\Shibboleth();
+// or with $authorizationContext
+$Shibboleth = new Uicosss\Shibboleth\Shibboleth('/var/www/app/alt/assets');
 ```

 ### Checking if authenticated